Want to know the specific products and services we use to travel smarter in Japan?

 Booking.com: They have the largest database of accommodations here in Japan.
 Booking.com is always our first option then Expedia if we have enough points to book at their platform almost for free.

 Airbnb: This is our second option if Booking or Expedia proves to be too expensive on our chosen travel dates.
 Many hosts offer an affordable stay at their places.
-If you are new to Airbnb, you can sign-up using my link to get $45 of Airbnb credit which you can instantly use for your first stay.
+UPDATE: We’ve shifted away from Airbnb in Japan.
+Our preference now leans towards the warm hospitality found in traditional Japanese inns and local hotels.

-Veltra: For the far more exhaustive lists of best tours and things to do in Japan, Veltra is our choice.
+Viator, A Tripadvisor Company: For the far more exhaustive lists of best tours and things to do in Japan, Viator is our choice.
 Sometimes we contact the business directly.

 DK Eyewitness Travel Guide Japan: Travel guidebooks from DK Eyewitness are always top-notch and way more in-depth than the popular Lonely Planet travel series, which is geared towards short-stay travelers.
 DK Eyewitness Travel Guides are very comprehensive and really give you a sense of how knowledgeable the authors are.

-Travel packing organizers (Life-saver!): Buying packing cubes or packing organizers, was a necessary stress-reducer for our travels, and they’ve made packing and unpacking easier than ever.
+Packing cubes (Life-saver!): Buying packing cubes or packing organizers, was a necessary stress reducer for our travels, and they’ve made packing and unpacking easier than ever.
 It also helps to organize our clothes and other valuables whenever we unpack at hotels.
 There are many packing organizers to choose from, Amazon sells hundreds of them, but if you are looking for quality, I definitely suggest, eBags packing cubes.